fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/10_Reboot_day_1/01_reboot_calculator/README.md

 1 + 3 = 4
 ```

 Look in the `src/index.js`.
 You'll see for the program to work well, you'll need to code and export the `calculator` function in the `src/calculator.js` file.
+This file doesn't exist yet, create it just next to `index.js`.

 ### Bonus: Follow up

-When this is done, You still have work to do:
+When this is done, you still have work to do:

 ### Numbers